Choosing Equipment for Opening a Coffee ShopAugust 27, 2023 (Published: May 21, 2014)

-Opening a coffee shop business can be a fun and exciting venture.
-Assuming that you have already taken care of the preliminary steps, including finding a great location and lining up funding, the next major step is purchasing coffee shop equipment.
+Opening a coffee shop business can be an incredibly fun and exciting adventure!
+Assuming you have already taken care of the preliminary steps, including writing a solid coffee shop business plan, finding a great location and lining up funding, the next major step is purchasing coffee shop equipment.

 Essential Equipment for Starting a Coffee Shop

-We recommend you buy the best new espresso machine you can afford and learn all about its operation and maintenance.
+We recommend you buy the best new espresso machine you can afford and learn all about its operation and maintenance before opening your coffee shop.

 Espresso coffee grinders – Your espresso machine won’t be good for much without the proper grind of quality coffee beans.
 When you grind coffee, the surface area increases to expose the oils and soluble particles that give the final cup its distinctive flavor.
 You need grounds of consistent size to produce consistently exceptional coffee.

 One commercial coffee grinder – Espresso and latte drinkers will drive your coffee business in terms of revenue, but you’ve got to show some love for regular Joes who like their coffee plain and black.

 Gourmet Airpot Coffee Brewer – Because you want to focus on espresso-based drinks, we recommend only one coffee brewer.
 Ideally, no more than 30 percent of your sales will involve regular drip coffee.

 Commercial Blender – We recommend a high-quality, commercial blender with a cover for frozen espresso-based drinks.
 The cover noticeably decreases the noise.